-There are no Advisory Committee of Outside Board Minutes to be provided to Sub-committee.
+There were no Advisory Committee of Outside Board Minutes provided to Subcommittee.

 8. Next Sub-committee Meeting

 The next Finance and Labour Relations Sub-committee meeting is April 16, 2024 at 4:30 p.m. in the Council Chamber, City Hall.